Zambrella/hugetooth/apps/flutter_starter_template/README.md

 For any logging that is required "above" the domain level (e.g. Repositories), use `developer.log()` and include the `name` parameter.

 Note: There is [currently a bug](https://pub.dev/packages/logger#colors) where printed outputs don't look good on MacOS.

 ---

+## Analytics 📈
+As the different analytics SDKs can have quite different APIs I have created an `AnalyticsFacade` that encompasses the complexity of wrangling the different platforms.
+This will contain methods for tracking events that are important to the bussiness and can then call methods on the relevant repositories.

+For example; screen tracking may be desirable for sending to Google Analytics and Mixpanel, but not so useful for sending to Branch.

+---

 ## CI/CD 🚝